 Alison Gill

+Now I am a dancer!
 With over three decades of experience in sculpture, my artistic practice is anything but linear.
 Rooted in a transdisciplinary approach, I weave together somatic perception, performative installations, and collaborative projects.
-My other training in psychoanalysis and embodied practice influence my ongoing exploration of what is felt but not yet understood.
-Through improvisation and humour, I push and pull at boundaries, charting experimental and speculative pathways that engage with psychosocial conditions of being here now.
+My other training in psychoanalysis and research at Trinity Laban and Independent Dance has shifted my exploration of what is felt before language is found to pin it down.
+Through the strategies of improvisation and humour, I am pushing and pulling at boundaries, charting new speculative pathways that engage with complex contemporary conditions (local, global, planetary and imaginary) and being present.

-I create works that blur the lines between sculptural form, choreography, and storytelling.
-Recent projects have focused on material experimentation, bodily exploration, and the manipulation of time—shifting between past, present, and future through various modes of representation.
-The result is an immersive experience that invites you to pause and reconsider your relationship to the world around you.
-My art exists in direct conversation with its environment and with you, the viewer, forging moments of intimacy and collective reflection.
+I create works that blur the lines between sculptural form and choreography, bound to otherworldly dislocation.
+Recent projects have focused on de-materialising experimentation through working with my body as a medium in space; the manipulation of time, shifting between past, present, and future and through various modes of representation and distance.
+The result is an immersive experience.
+My practice exists in direct conversation with its current situation and with the viewer, that’s you.
+It forges moments of intimacy, humour and collective reflection.

-Whether I’m investigating invisible places, mapping possible narratives, or inviting you to enter unfamiliar territories, my work is about creating grounds for critical thought, shared feeling and imagination.
-I invite you to join me on this journey—one that encourages a deeper connection to our world and to each other.
+Whether I’m investigating invisible hallucinatory phenomena, performing improvised narratives with paper props, or inviting you to enter unfamiliar places, my work is about creating grounds and habitats for critical thought, shared feelings, and holding space for this.
+I invite you to join me in wandering, further still, into the unknown.

 Works